List-coloring apex-minor-free graphs

 \begin{theorem} For every integer $t\ge 1$, the problem $(t+3)$-LC is NP-complete for $(t+3)$-connected $K_{t+4}$-minor-free graphs. \end{theorem}

-\begin{theorem} For every $t\ge 1$, there exists a $t$-apex graph $H$ such that it is NP-complete to decide whether an $H$-minor-free $(t+2)$-connected graph is $(t+4)$-colorable. \end{theorem}

 Let us remark that $K_{t+4}$ is a $t$-apex graph for every $t\ge 0$.
+The following theorem deals with the case that the connectivity restriction in Theorem~\ref{thm-mainalg} is relaxed.
+We say that a graph $G$ is \emph{$(t,c)$-apex-free} if every $(t+3)$-connected minor of $G$ with at least $t+c+7$ vertices is $(t-1)$-apex.

+\begin{theorem} For all integers $t\ge 1$ and $c\ge 2$, it is NP-complete to decide whether a $(t+2)$-connected $(t,c)$-apex-free graph is $(t+c)$-colorable. \end{theorem}

+For instance, consider the case that $c=4$ and let $H$ be the complete join of a $3$-connected planar graph with at least $11$ vertices with a clique on $t$ vertices (the \emph{complete join} of graphs $G_1$ and $G_2$ is the graph obtained from their disjoint union by adding all edges with one end in $V(G_1)$ and the other end in $V(G_2)$).
+Then $H$ has at least $t+11$ vertices, it is $(t+3)$-connected, and it is $t$-apex but not $(t-1)$-apex.
+Consequently, every $(t,4)$-apex-free graph is $H$-minor-free.
+The previous theorem shows that it is NP-complete to decide whether a $(t+2)$-connected $H$-minor-free graph is $(t+4)$-colorable, in contrast with Theorem~\ref{thm-mainalg}.

-Furthermore, forbidding a $0$-apex (i.e., planar) graph as a minor ensures bounded tree-width~\cite{RSey}, and thus $k$-LC is polynomial-time decidable for graphs avoiding a $0$-apex graph as a minor, for every $k\ge 1$.
+Furthermore, note that forbidding a $0$-apex (i.e., planar) graph as a minor ensures bounded tree-width~\cite{RSey}, and thus $k$-LC is polynomial-time decidable for graphs avoiding a $0$-apex graph as a minor, for every $k\ge 1$.

 In the following section, we design the algorithm of Theorem~\ref{thm-mainalg}.
 The algorithm uses a variant of the structure theorem for graphs avoiding a $t$-apex minor; although it is well known among the graph minor research community, we are not aware of its published proof, and give it in Appendix for completeness.
 The hardness results (Theorems~\ref{thm-hard1} and \ref{thm-hard2}) are proved in Section~\ref{sec-complex}.